Overview

 - Teachers assign students lessons from the MITOS app to be completed outside of school based on the science content they will be teaching.

-- Students work on the MITOS lessons for approximately 50 minutes per week (i.e., 10 minutes per day), guided by a friendly character or avatar who prompts them to answer questions out loud as part of the app activities.
+- Students work on the MITOS lessons for approximately 50 minutes per week (i.e., 10 minutes per day), guided by a friendly character or avatar who prompts them to answer questions aloud as part of the app activities.

-- Parents use a structured process to discuss the lessons students are learning at home for approximately 30 minutes per week (i.e., 10 minutes per day for three days).
+- Parents use a structured process to discuss the lessons students are learning at home for approximately 30 minutes per week (i.e., 10 minutes per day for 3 days).

 Participants